On the Modeling and Analysis of Fast Conditional Handover for 5G-Advanced: Performance Evaluation

 When FCHO is compared with CHO for the three cases it is seen that the outage is nearly equal ($<$ 0.1\%).
 This is because the decrease in the outage contribution due to the reduction in mobility failures is offset by the outage contribution increase due to relatively higher increase in fast handovers.
 It can be concluded that FCHO is advantageous over CHO because minimizing mobility failures has a higher priority than minimizing fast handovers \cite{b14}.

 For signaling overhead shown in Fig. \ref{fig:Fig6b} it is seen that there is a significant reduction in the total number of CHO events for all three cases.
 It is also seen that the total CHO events are comparable to fast handovers in \ref{fig:Fig6a}.
 In relative percentage terms, for isotropic UE the total CHO events decrease by 34.3\% when FCHO is compared with CHO.
 For MPUE-A3 and MPUE-A1 a comparable reduction of 35.5\% and 34.2\% is seen.
 This reduction stems from the reduction in both CHO preparation and CHO release events.
 It is also observed that there is a higher reduction in CHO preparation events as compared to CHO release events for each case.
 For instance, for MPUE-A3 (in green) the CHO preparation events reduce by 43.7\%, whereas the CHO release events reduce by 25.7\%.
 As discussed in \Cref{Sec3}, this is because in FCHO some of the prepared target cells that are retained after a successful handover become outdated and need to be released from the prepared cell list over time.
 But this is offset by the relatively larger reduction in CHO release events, which is a consequence of the reduction in CHO preparation events in FCHO.
 Lastly, it can be seen that there is a relatively small increase in CHO replace events for all the three cases considered.
 This is because in FCHO the RSRPs of the prepared target cells weaken over time in more instances due to some prepared cells becoming outdated.
-However, as compared to CHO preparation and release events, this increase is relatively very small.